This 4-day course is instructed by Michael Shea, PhD.

 Sunday, March 25: 9:00am-5:00pm

 This course is open to any licensed manual therapists interested in learning about head injuries and how to gently work with them.
 Previous experience with craniosacral therapy is not necessary.
-This course is a complement to its sister course called Craniosacral Therapy for Concussions: Rebalancing the Cranial Base.
-Either course can be taken without the other.
-When both courses are taken, the student will have a very effective set of tools to work with a wide variety of impact trauma from car accidents to sports injuries.
 The following therapeutic skills will be taught:

 • New craniosacral therapy protocols for the cerebrovascular system.